 Today's dog, by instinct, will be drawn to a crate as if it were a den.
 If introduced while still young, you will not have to coax your dog to make use of a crate - it will be natural for him to prefer this enclosed space for his naps and quiet times.

-perfect refuge for Rover and the perfect training tool for you.
-Since you will now become the
+refuge for Rover and the perfect training tool for you.
+Since you will

 Dens are their refuge and sleeping quarters.
 They go outside of the den to take care of dog

 business.
 So it makes sense that as soon as they associate a crate as their den, they will also

 Crates make house training a lot easier.
 While your dog is a young pup,

 you will be taking him outside at regular intervals for bathroom breaks.
 If your dog doesn't get

 the job done in a reasonable amount of time, you can put him in the crate for a short while and

 This isn't mean, it's a way to create successes for your dog so that

 you can praise him.
 After a while, he will learn the routine and you will learn more about his